coolgeekme/Active-Recovery-360/replit.md

-# Exercise Recovery Alliance (ERA) - System Architecture
+# Active Recovery 360 (AR360) - System Architecture

 ## Overview

-Exercise Recovery Alliance (ERA) is a full-stack e-commerce web application built for professional-grade recovery products.
+Active Recovery 360 (AR360) is a full-stack e-commerce web application built for professional-grade recovery products.
 The system features a React frontend with Express.js backend, utilizing PostgreSQL with Drizzle ORM for data management.
 The application implements a multi-tier access system where products can be public, member-only, or doctor-exclusive, with specialized doctor storefronts.

 ## System Architecture